 After summer’s flowers fade and autumn’s foliage falls, what’s left?
-Well, if you think ahead and plan for the shoulder season of late fall to early spring, plenty of sexy structure that keeps the garden interesting during the downtimes.
-None of these "I want it" plants below are difficult to grow, get too large, or only look great in the winter.
+Well, think ahead and plan for the shoulder season of late fall to early spring.
+Plenty of sexy structure will keep the garden interesting during the downtimes.
+None of these "I want it" plants below are difficult to grow.
+They also don't get too large, or only look great in the winter.
 You’ll enjoy them year-round with a secret little smile knowing that come winter, the best is yet to come.
 Here are seven of our favorites for multi-season appeal.

-With it's Dr. Seuss-like gnarled and twisted branches, terrific fall foliage color, and showy greenish-yellow catkins in winter, this will be the one they talk about.
+With it's Dr. Seuss-like gnarled and twisted branches and terrific fall foliage color.
+As well as the showy greenish-yellow catkins in winter, this will be the one they talk about.
 Grown on its own root, will not produce suckers common from the understock of grafted plants.

 Use: Does well in large containers.
 Excellent specimen tree.
 Use shoots in floral arrangements.